 “If space allows, add in tall storage for your brooms and a vacuum.
 It keeps things neat and tidy which is always a good thing!
 Also, consider an internal powerpoint for charging cordless vacuums and other appliances.

 “A laundry, like a guest powder room, is a fabulous opportunity to be a little more daring with your colour palette.
-Because it’s not necessarily a space where you’ll spend a huge amount of time in, so it’s nice to have some fun and add a daring pop of colour to what’s often considered a space of pure necessity,” says Rachel.
+Because it’s not necessarily a space where you’ll spend a huge amount of time in, so it’s nice to have some fun and add a daring pop of colour to what’s often considered a space of pure necessity,” says Rachael.

 “In this particular space, we were going to add green to the wainscot panelling, but once we started painting and saw it up against the charcoal flooring, I felt it looked too dark.
 Instead we opted to brighten up the space by painting it white and just keeping the green on the VJ splashback.